kotlinx.rpc 0.3.0 Help

 To be able to add dependencies for kotlinx.rpc artifacts, you need to define a repository from which they will be consumed.

-Add the following repositories in your build.gradle.kts file:
+Add the following repository in your build.gradle.kts file:

 Add runtime dependencies